 Another mainstay of San Francisco is the Folsom Street Fair.
 This leather pride event, the largest of its kind, is held on Sept.
 29, 2019.
 It centers around the BDSM community, with 200 vendor booths, live music performances, demo stations and exhibitors.

 National Public Lands Day

 The Autumn Moon Festival, Sept.
-15-16, opens with a grand parade on Saturday at 11 a.m. on California and Grant streets.
+7-8, opens with a grand parade on Saturday at 11 a.m. on California St. and Grant Ave.
 Over the weekend, there will be non-stop entertainment, traditional lion and dragon dances, and children's activities.

 Across San Francisco Bay in Oakland, the Dragon Boat Festival, Sept.
 28-29, 2019, draws more than 120 dragon boat teams and 3,000 paddlers from across the U.S. and Canada to compete in 40-foot boats on Oakland’s Lake Merritt.